dbcli/mssql-cli/doc/installation/linux.md

 After registering the Microsoft repository once as superuser, from then on, you just need to use `sudo apt-get upgrade mssql-cli` to update it.

-### Installation for latest preview version via Direct Download - Ubuntu 14.04
+### Installation for latest preview version via Direct Download

-Download the Debian package
-`mssql-cli-dev-latest.deb`
-from the [downloads] page onto the Ubuntu machine.
+Download the Debian package `mssql-cli-dev-latest.deb` from the [downloads] page onto the Ubuntu machine.

 Then execute the following in the terminal: